Quotients of $S^2\times{S^2}$: Homotopy type invariants for finite -complexes

-\begin{lemma} Each homotopy type within the quadratic $2$-type of a $PD_4$-complex $X$ with $\pi$ finite may be obtained by varying the attaching map of the top cell to the $2$-skeleton $X^{(3)}$.
-The torsion subgroup of $\mathbb{\bZ}^w\otimes_{\mathbb{\bZ}[\pi]}\Gamma_W(\pi_2(X))$ acts transitively on the set of $PD_4$-polarizations of the quadratic $2$-type. \end{lemma} \begin{proof} In the statement, $\Gamma_W$ denotes the quadratic functor of Whitehead.
-These results are contained in \cite[Chap.~2]{Teichner:1992} (see \cite[Theorem 1.1]{Hambleton:1988} for the oriented case). \end{proof}
+\begin{theorem} Each homotopy type within the quadratic $2$-type of a $PD_4$-complex $X$ with $\pi$ finite may be obtained by varying the attaching map of the top cell to the $3$-skeleton $X^{(3)}$.
+The torsion subgroup of $\bZ^w\otimes_{\Zpi }\Gamma_W(\pi_2(B))$ acts freely and transitively on the set of $PD_4$-polarizations of the quadratic $2$-type. \end{theorem} \begin{proof} This result is due to Hambleton and Kreck \cite[Theorem 1.1]{Hambleton:1988}, Teichner \cite[Chap.~2]{Teichner:1992}, and Kasprowski and Teichner \cite[Theorem 1.5]{Kasprowski:2021b}. \end{proof}

-Thus the cardinality of this subgroup is an upper bound for the number of homotopy types within the quadratic 2-type.
-The ring homomorphism $H^*(X;\mathbb{F}_2)\to{H^*(X^{(3)};\mathbb{F}_2)}$ induced by the inclusion of the 3-skeleton is an isomorphism in degrees $\leq3$.
+\begin{remark} In particular, the cardinality of this torsion subgroup is an upper bound for the number of homotopy types within the quadratic 2-type.
+The homotopy types correspond bijectively to the orbits of the group $ \Aut(B, w,\lambda)$ of homotopy classes of self-homotopy equivalences of $B$ which preserve the orientation character $w$ and the hermitian form $\lambda$ on $S_4^{PD}(B,w, \lambda)$.